garrigueta/iot-examples/raspi/python/PyUIServer/README.md

 # PiUIServer

-Flask server with UI and API routes to get data recieved from IOT devices
+Flask server with UI and API routes to get data received from IOT devices